Zayo Group: Founding and acquisition history

 On November 30, 2016, Zayo Group Holdings Inc said it would buy smaller rival Electric Lightwave for $1.42 billion in cash to expand its fiber network on the U.S. West Coast.

 In November 2017, Zayo purchased Spread Networks, a company that operated an 825-mile-long fiber route connecting New York and Chicago.

 In January 2018, Zayo announced they would be acquiring Optic Zoo Networks, a Vancouver, BC based fiber operation.

-In May 2019, Zayo announced an agreement to be acquired by EQT Partners and Digital Colony.
+In May 2019, Zayo announced an agreement to be acquired by EQT AB and Digital Colony.
+The deal to take Zayo private was completed in March 2020.

 In January 2022, Zayo announced they would be acquiring QOS Networks from majority owner M/C Partners.

+In November 2023, Zayo announced the acquisition of a Stuttgart-based fiber infrastructure and network services company, Globalways GmbH.

+In February 2024, Zayo announced the appointment of telecommunications executive Nikos Katinakis as its new Chief Technology Officer.

+In March 2024, Zayo announced its partnership with Secure Access Service Edge (SASE) developer Netskope for its Managed Edge services.

+On March 13, 2025, Zayo announced the intended acquisition of Crown Castle's fiber solutions business for $4.25 billion.

 Onvoy spinoff

 On June 13, 2014, Onvoy spun off from Zayo Group Holdings.
 On June 16, 2014, Onvoy LLC acquired the assets of Vitelity, a voice over IP provider based in Denver, Colorado.
 On September 3, 2015, Onvoy LLC acquired Broadvox Communications, a competitive local exchange carrier VoIP service provider for business telecommunications.